Anomaly Detection from a Tensor Train Perspective: Results

 In Fig. \ref{fig:olive} we can see the result of the maximum AUROC obtained for each class considered as normal.
 We see that the ability to distinguish anomalies varies significantly between classes, with a minimum at $0.69$.
 This may be due to the small size of the sample available or because the method is not as well suited to this type of data.

 We will now study the performance of the ACGCTNAD method for detecting cyber-attacks on a real cybersecurity dataset, in which there are records of requests made to a computer system, with 81 features per data, and composed of 4 groups: normal, brute force attack, scanning and slowloris.
+This dataset is internal and private, so we do not disclose further identifying information about it in the present paper.
 For this case, we will differentiate the normal data from the other 3 groups, which will count as anomalies.
 The shape chosen is $\{3,3,3,3\}$.

 In this first test we will not apply any scaler and we will put together a set of 4990 normal training data with a set of 20000 data to be tested.
 We can observe in Fig. \ref{fig:ROC_Ciber_non_scaler} the ROC curves obtained for different values of $\tau$, with exceptionally good results around $\tau=0.01$, with an interval of stability between $\tau=0.005$ and $\tau=0.012$, and worse results outside.
 At the optimal value of $\tau=0.01$ the threshold is at $0.108$, with an AUROC of $0.98$, an accuracy of $97.72\%$ and a confusion matrix of $ $.